Delta456/delta456.github.io/content/open_source.md

 ### [The V Programming Language](https://vlang.io/)

-My first open source organization on which I started to contribute to and done a lot of significant things there.
+My first open-source organization on which I started to contribute to and done a lot of significant things there.
 Check out my [commits](https://github.com/vlang/v/commits?author=Delta456) and [PRs](https://github.com/vlang/v/pulls/Delta456) done by me there!

 ### Highlights